Welcome to Edumir!

 In the first two articles, we learned the basic things about semiconductor materials.
 Now, we have entered into the applications of Semiconductors.
 Semiconductor materials are used to develop many electronic devices.
 A p-n junction diode is one of those.
 In this article, I’m going to discuss the formation, characteristics curves, depletion layer, potential barrier, bias circuit diagram, working principle and uses of a p-n junction diode.
 Contents of this article: … Read more

-• BJT Transistor – NPN and PNP BJT Transistors
+• Introduction to BJT Transistor – NPN and PNP

 Bipolar Junction Transistor (BJT) is one of the very important electronic circuit components in the world of electronics.
 Scientist William Shockley discovered the first Transistor in 1948.
-In modern days, the technology is very much progressive and many variety of transistor have been discovered.
+Modern technology is very much progressive and many varieties of transistors have been discovered.
 These transistors are widely used in analog and digital electronics.
-In short, semiconductor diodes and transistors are the basic components in computer world.
-In this article, … Read more
+In short, semiconductor diodes and transistors are the basic components of electronic devices.
+In this article, we’re going to … Read more

 In another article, we have discussed the Bipolar Junction Transistor and the differences between NPN and PNP transistors.
-Transistor characteristic curve is a very much useful parameter to understand the basic principle and operation of a Transistor.
-Therefore, in this article, we are going to discuss the input and output characteristics of a Transistor.
-The main discussion is on the transistor characteristic curves of BJT.
-There are three possible configurations … Read more
+Transistor characteristic curve is a very useful thing to understand the basic principle and operation of a Transistor.
+In this article, we’re going to discuss the input and output characteristics of a Transistor.
+The main discussion is on the transistor characteristic curves of a BJT.
+There are three possible configurations of a … Read more

 • Electric Field Intensity – definition, formula, units